 HSP students have borrowing privileges at UCLA and UC Irvine libraries.

 The Honors Coordinator is a member of the faculty who provides leadership for the Honors Scholar Program in conjunction with the Office of Instruction.
 The Honors Coordinator is responsible for managing HSP policies and procedures, approving applications, recommending course scheduling, coordinating special activities, directing the Honors Navigators, chairing the Honors Advisory Committee, promoting the program, and participating in the Honors Transfer Council of California.

 Christopher Sleeper is the Honors Coordinator.
 His office is located on the Oceanside campus in the 3100 building.

-Faculty who teach Honors courses are recommended by their department chairs and the Honors Coordinator to the Dean of Arts & Letters, who is the administrator responsible for teaching assignments in the Honors Scholar Program.
+Faculty who teach Honors courses are recommended by their department chairs and the Honors Coordinator to the Dean of Letters & Communication Studies, who is the administrator responsible for teaching assignments in the Honors Scholar Program.

 The Honors Advisory Committee is comprised of faculty and administrators who gather together several times a year to continually review and refine the vision and implementation of the Honors Scholar Program at MiraCosta College.

 Honors courses are written by MiraCosta College faculty and approved by the Courses & Programs Committee to meet established criteria for the Honors designation.
 These courses fulfill requirements for MiraCosta College degrees, as well as IGETC and CSU general education requirements.